opencb/hpg-bigdata/README.md

     $ ./hpg-bigdata.sh fastq --stats --kmers 7 -i hdfs://test.fq.ga -o /tmp/stats-kmers-test.fq

 ##### _bam_ command
-  The command **bam** allows you to compute some statistical values for a given BAM file that must be stored in the Haddop/HDFS environment, and according to the GA4GH Avro models (Check the command **convert**)
+  The command **bam** allows you to compute some statistical values and the coverage or depth for a given BAM file that must be stored in the Haddop/HDFS environment, and according to the GA4GH Avro models (Check the command **convert**).

   Some examples:

     $ ./hpg-bigdata.sh bam --command stats -i hdfs://test.bam.hdfs.avro -o /tmp/bam-stats
+    $ ./hpg-bigdata.sh bam --command depth -i hdfs://test.bam.hdfs.avro -o /tmp/bam-stats

 # Supporters